jtljrdn/COMP-5970-Game-Dev/SCALE/README.md

 - Basic levels -- final deliverable will include multiple levels with different mechanics.
 - Lack of first person HUD -- Need to add model for S.C.A.L.E. device
 - Little instruction -- Will add contextual hints on pickup and scaling items to first level to teach mechanics.
 - Levels thrown together -- Alot of the meshes for the levels are poorly made.
+Final version will have more polished levels.
+- Scaling is still a little janky -- Box can get stuck in you
+- Softlocking is possible

 ## Assets and Attribution